 This primitive is generated in response to an MLME-MSCS.indication primitive requesting an MSCS

-Response frame be sent to a non-AP STA.
+Response frame be sent to a non-AP STA or be sent to an affiliated STA of the specified peer MLD with which the MLD is associated.

 6.3.116.5.3 When generated

-This primitive is generated by the SME in response to an MLME-MSCS.indication primitive requesting an MSCS Response frame be sent to a non-AP STA.
+This primitive is generated by the SME in response to an MLME-MSCS.indication primitive requesting an MSCS Response frame be sent to a non-AP STA or be sent to an affiliated STA of the specified peer MLD with which the MLD is associated.

 6.3.116.5.4 Effect of receipt

 On receipt of this primitive, the MLME constructs a MSCS Response frame.
-The STA then attempts to transmit this frame to the non-AP STA indicated by the PeerSTAAddress parameter.
+The STA then attempts to transmit this frame to the non-AP STA indicated by the PeerSTAAddress parameter or an AP affiliated with the MLD attempts to transmit this frame to a non-AP STA affiliated with the peer MLD with which the MLD is associated on the corresponding link.

 6.3.116.6 MLME-MSCS-TERM.request